JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 ### [Layer I: The high level interface and ease of use](@id design-layer1)

-THe highest layer for convenience of decorators.
+The highest layer for convenience of decorators.
 A usual scheme is, that a manifold might assume several things implicitly, for example the default implementation of the sphere $\mathbb S^n$ using unit vectors in $\mathbb R^{n+1}$.
 The embedding can be explicitly used to avoid re-implementations – the inner product can be “passed on” to its embedding.